colehaus/colex/content/posts/why-opposition-pigovian-taxes/main.md

 ### Distributional impact

 The biggest concern by far (according to my sense of the public discussion) is about the distributional impacts.
 It's often believed that gas taxes (and other Pigovian taxes) are unfair and regressive.
 The story is that poor people spend a larger fraction of their income on gas, so increasing the gas tax flatly (i.e. without regard to income) ends up taxing poor people at a higher percentage of their income.
-Their are several possible responses to this:
+There are several possible responses to this:

 #### Flat denial